bpmryandinh/odin-recipes/README.md

 # Legend
 - Recipe files have the full name of the dish spelt out
 - Ingredient files use the abbreviated forms of each
+    - example: CRIngredients.html has the list of ingredients